stifskere/translatable/README.md

 - The runtime errors implement a `cause()` method that returns a heap allocated `String` with the error reason, essentially the error display.

-- Template validation in static parameter handling means purely variable existence, an all-static invocation generates a quoted translation (`""`), essentially the same value you can find in your translation file, so if the invocation is all-static the macro will generate a `format!` call, which implicitly validates the variable existence, if the variable is found outer scope the macro may use that.
-In the case where any of the parameters is dynamic, the macro will return an error if some replacement couldn't be found.

 ## Example implementation 📂